 OUR CO2 EMISSIONS

-For our climate neutral capsule collection that came out in 2018, we performed a complete carbon footprint.
+To find out the carbon footprint of some of our typical products, we performed a product carbon footprint study.
 Based on 1kg of clothing material, we calculated the direct and indirect emissions of greenhouse gases including the life cycle of the product from raw material production to retail distribution.

 Find out more about or carbon footprint in our report.